Écoemballage+ Stream 2 : Support for collective innovation

 The Ecoembalage+ program, specifically Volet 2, aims to financially support structuring projects for the eco-design of packaging, food containers, and recyclable beverage containers.
 The program targets projects addressing common issues and challenges across multiple organizations.
 Eligible activities include conducting diagnostics, studies, or analyses, receiving concrete recommendations from external consultants, implementing action plans for eco-design solutions, and disseminating project results for the community's benefit.

-- Coordination fees are included and can represent up to 20% of the project costs, capped at $30,000 per cohort.
+- Coordination fees are included up to a maximum of 20% of the total cost, which is up to $30,000 per cohort.

 - Diagnostic, study, or analysis of recyclable packaging, containers, or consumables.